 Stress testing assesses the impact on the net revenue and capital surplus.
 It compares the expected net revenue forecast for the next financial year against a revised forecast based on the various stresses.
 It calculates a full SCR and risk margin using the stress test assumptions and related outcomes, which are compared to the expected capital position for the following year.

-Scenario analysis - The ORSA capital requirement is derived through prescribing 1 in 200 year level shocks to capital bearing risks and aggregating the resulting own funds impacts.
+Scenario analysis - The ORSA capital requirement is derived through prescribing shocks to capital bearing risks and aggregating the resulting own funds impacts.
 The capital requirement is aggregated assuming no diversification and compared to capital resources.

-The individual stress tests are combined to create a very extreme stressed result and compared to the internal and regulatory capital requirements.
+Individual stress tests are combined to create extreme scenario stressed results and compared to the internal and regulatory capital requirements.